-The last 5 years has seen a significant growth of life extending therapies for patients that has changed the landscape of treatment for mCNPC/mCSPC.
-These treatments range from treatment of the primary cancer with external beam radiation to chemotherapy.
-All men with mCNPC should be considered for treatments that are combined with ADT; those with high risk/ high volume disease should be given systemic therapy and those with low risk/ low volume should be strongly considered for prostate radiation therapy and / or systemic therapy.
+The last five years has seen a significant growth of life-extending therapies for patients that has changed the land-scape of treatment for mCNPC/mCSPC.
+These range from treatment of the primary cancer with EBRT to chemotherapy.
+All men with mCNPC should be considered for treatments that are combined with ADT; those with high-risk/high-volume disease should be given systemic therapy and those with low-risk/low-volume should be strongly considered for prostate radiation therapy and/or systemic therapy.